fre5h/DoctrineEnumBundle/README.md

 ```

 How it works?
 If there is no additional parameter for the filter, [ReadableEnumValueExtension](./Twig/Extension/ReadableEnumValueExtension.php "ReadableEnumValueExtension")
-tries to find which ENUM type from registered ENUM types consists this value.
+tries to find which ENUM type from registered ENUM types has this value.
 If only one ENUM type found, then it is possible to get the readable value from it.
 Otherwise it will throw an exception.

 For example `BasketballPositionType` and `MapLocationType` can have same ENUM value `C` with its readable variant `Center`.